Khan Research Laboratories: Extended research

-National security and science program
+National security and research program

 From 1976 till 1978, the lab depended heavily on the Urenco Group's method on developing the gas centrifuge, which it says to be suffering due to incomplete mechanical parts and differential equation problems involving rotational dynamics on a fixed axis.
 Dependence on the Zippe-type was lessened when more effective and innovative methods were developed that culminated from the studies conducted under Drs.
 A.Q.
 Khan, G.D.
 Allam and T. S. Shah.
 In Pakistan MoD laboratory system, the KRL is a senior laboratory executes missions relating to national security.

 The technology of krytron was also built at the KRL which was then transferred to Heavy Industries Taxila, an army laboratory based in Taxila.
 Besides the understanding the equation of state of uranium, the KRL also embarked on pioneering work on vacuum science and its extended application in plasma physics– its first paper on plasma physics was written in 1998.
 In 1983, the KRL was able to acquire its very first computer numerical control (CNC) from China to provide machining of the high-strength ultracentrifuges which was able to produce the uranium hexafluoride (UF_{6}) gas that the KRL reduced to uranium metal and machined into weapon pits.
 In 1987, the KRL began publishing a series of academic articles on numerics and computational methods for centrifuge design, including a 1987 article co-authored by Abdul Qadeer Khan on techniques for balancing sophisticated ultracentrifuge rotors.

-In the 1990s, the mathematicians at the KRL had built the nation's first high performance computing machines and the supercomputer that were installed installed at the facility.
+In the 1990s, the mathematicians at the KRL had built the nation's first high performance computing machines and the supercomputer that were installed at the facility.
 The subcritical experiments on weapon-grade uranium began when a parallel Computational Fluid Dynamics (CFD) division was established which specialized in conducting high performance computations on shock waves in weapons effect from the outer surface to the inner core by using difficult differential equations of the state of the materials used in the bomb under high pressure.

 The KRL was major participant in MoD's Hatf program (lit.
 Target).
 The lab served as a chief designer of the warhead design, control systems, and rocket engine development of the Hatf and Ghauri weapon systems.